valentingol/deep-learning-installation/QUICK_TUTO.md

 ls /usr/local/cuda*
 ```

 Find version in the CUDA archives : <https://developer.nvidia.com/cuda-toolkit-archive>.
 Then click on the button that corresponds to you set-up.
 And choose **deb (local)** option.

-Then follow the instruction to download CUDA (run the command in a folder dedicated to installation to don't loose them).
+Then follow the instruction to download CUDA (run the command in a folder dedicated to
+installation to don't loose them).
+You may need to specify the version of the cuda version
+when installing it, use this: `sudo apt-get install cuda=12.1.1-1`.

 * Finally, mark the folder as manually installed: